-Net position flow assumption - Sometimes the Company will fund outlays for a particular purpose from both restricted and unrestricted resources.
-In order to calculate the amounts to report as restricted - net position and unrestricted net position in the government- wide financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
+Net position flow assumption - Sometimes the Company will fund outlays for a particular purpose from both restricted (e.g., restricted bond or grant proceeds) and unrestricted resources.
+In order to calculate the amounts to report as restricted net position and unrestricted net position in the government-wide financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
 It is the Company's policy to consider restricted net position to have been depleted before unrestricted net position is applied.